Why Democracy?

 10 documentaries and 10 short films focusing on contemporary democracy

-Democracy is arguably the greatest political buzzword of our time and is invoked by political leaders, corporations and citizens alike– but what does it mean?
-Can it be defined, measured, safeguarded?
+Democracy is arguably the greatest political buzzword of our time and is invoked by political leaders, corporations, and citizens alike– but what does it mean?
+Can it be defined, measured, and safeguarded?
 Can it be sold, bought, and transplanted?
 Can it grow?
 Can it die?
 What does it mean to people who can’t even talk about it?
 What does it mean to people who don’t believe in it?

 What does it mean to you?